ani555/E1-246-Assignment3/README.md

 ### Setting the hyperparameters
 All the hyperparameters are loaded from `config.json` file.
-The config file should be under the same directory as that of the python files.
+The config file is assumed to be under the same directory as that of the python files.
+If the config file is to be loaded from different directory use `--config_file` to specify file path.

 Here I have briefly described each of these hyperparameter flags present in `config.json`.
 * `smoothing` : the type of smoothing to use (takes values "backoff" or "interpolation")
 * `alpha` : smoothing parameter
 * `num_eval` : number of sentences to evaluate , required during test time